Satisficing Paths and Independent Multi-Agent Reinforcement Learning in Stochastic Games: Policy Dynamics and -Satisficing

-The idea of ``satisficing'' refers to becoming satisfied and halting search when a sufficiently good input has been found in an optimization problem \cite{simon1956rational}.
+Our chosen terminology is inspired by \cite{simon1956rational}, where ``satisficing'' refers to becoming satisfied and halting search when a sufficiently good input has been found in an optimization problem.
 Satisficing has a long history in both single-agent decision theory (e.g. \cite{radner1975satisficing}, \cite{cassidy1972solution}) and also multi-agent game theory (e.g. \cite{charnes1963deterministic}).
-Recently, there has been some interest in studying learning dynamics in games where agents only change their policy when they are not $\epsilon$-best-responding.
-For example, see \cite[Section 5]{candogan2013near}.
-Other works in the same vein include the aspiration learning algorithms of \cite{Chasparis2013aspiration} and \cite{YAY-TAC}.
+Recently, there has been renewed interest in studying dynamics arising from particular $\epsilon$-satisficing policy update rules; for example, see \cite[Section 5]{candogan2013near} and \cite{chien2011convergence}.

-It is natural to ask the following: what assumptions must be made on a game in order to guarantee that some type of satisficing dynamics can lead to $\eq^{\epsilon}$?
-With this question in mind, we give our next definition.
+A policy revision process $\tt$ is called $\epsilon$-satisficing if it is associated to a collection of policy update rules $\bT = \{ T^i \}_{i \in \NN}$ such that $T^i$ is $\epsilon$-satisficing for each player $i \in \NN$.
+It is natural to ask the following: what assumptions must be made on a game in order to guarantee that \textit{some} $\epsilon$-satisficing revision process can drive the joint policy process to $\eq[\epsilon]_{S}$ irrespective of the initial policy?
+With this question in mind, we state the following definitions.